hjacquir/miniature-ninja/README.md

 Search-replace
 ===============
-This script allows you to replace by another string into a lot of files.
+This script allows you to replace an initial string by the final into a file.
+Run the console.php to see the arguments.